ceccon-t/snakejs/README.md

 An implementation of the classic Snake game as a webpage.

+## How to play online

+The most recent version of the game can always be played at [https://snakejs-247n.onrender.com/](https://snakejs-247n.onrender.com/).

 ## How to run locally

 Make sure you have npm installed.